WinterSnowfall/gog_gles/README.md

 cd scripts
 ```

-**4.** Create the Visor SQLite database, along with the appropriate tables and other artifacts, by running:
+**4.** Create the gog_gles SQLite database, along with the appropriate tables and other artifacts, by running:
 ```
 python3 gog_create_db.py
 ```

 The database will be created in the *output_db* folder.

-**5.** Do a manual scan to populate the Visor database with the first 10 ids (to skip the gap between id 10 and the next populated id at ~1070000000):
+**5.** Do a manual scan to populate the gog_gles database with the first 10 ids (to skip the gap between id 10 and the next populated id at ~1070000000):
 ```
 python3 gog_products_scan.py -m
 ```

-**6.** Do an initial full scan to populate the Visor database with current game ids (note that this will scan the entire GOG id range from 1070000000 to 2147483647 and may take about a week to complete):
+**6.** Do an initial full scan to populate the gog_gles database with current game ids (note that this will scan the entire GOG id range from 1070000000 to 2147483647 and may take about a week to complete):
 ```
 python3 gog_products_scan.py -f
 ```